 You shouldn't need to rely on meds to get to sleep, even over-the-counter drugs.
 Some studies have linked the use of hypnotic (sleep-inducing) drugs with an increased risk of cancer and death.
 Researchers aren't sure why that may be, but why risk it?

-Recommendation: There are many strategies you can follow before requesting a prescription, including meditation, relaxation and avoiding screens.
+The Rx: There are many strategies you can follow before requesting a prescription, including meditation, relaxation and avoiding screens.
 Talk to your doctor.

 You Lied To Your Doctor At The Last Visit